simpleinjector/Documentation/source/aop.rst

 The decorators are applied in the order in which they are registered, which means that the first decorator (*TransactionCommandHandlerDecorator<T>* in this case) wraps the real instance, the second decorator (*DeadlockRetryCommandHandlerDecorator<T>* in this case) wraps the first decorator, and so on.

+.. container:: Note

+    **Tip**: Are the previous three decorators applied in the correct order? `This GitHub issue <https://github.com/simpleinjector/Documentation/issues/111/>`_ gives more insights into this.

 .. _Applying-decorators-conditionally:

 Applying Decorators conditionally